Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Moreover, the natural fats make it taste excellent.

-Since the body loses a lot of water and thus electrolytes during fasting due to the breakdown of stored carbohydrates, bone broth is an excellent food after a period of fasting.
+Since the body loses a lot of water and thus electrolytes during fasting due to the breakdown of stored carbohydrates, bone broth is an excellent food after fasting.

 Hence, it is equally popular with the keto diet, as this also aims to break down carbohydrate stores to burn stored fat.